RaghuveerAddagada/ui-automation/memory-bank/activeContext.md

 - Implementation of core framework components
 - Addition of basic test cases
 - CI/CD setup with GitHub Actions
+- Upgraded Java version from 11 to 17
+- Updated GitHub Actions workflow for Java 17
+- Updated dependencies:
+  - AspectJ to 1.9.19 for Java 17 compatibility
+  - Maven Surefire Plugin to 3.1.2

 ### 3. Active Decisions